littlefs-project/littlefs/README.md

   your needs, create images for a later download to the target memory or inspect the content of a binary image of the target memory.

-- [littlefs2-rust] - Idiomatic Rust API for the littlefs microcontroller filesystem with ow-level bindings provided by the [littlefs2-sys] crate.
+- [littlefs2-rust] - A Rust wrapper for littlefs.
+This project allows you to use littlefs in a Rust-friendly API, reaping the benefits of Rust's memory safety and other guarantees.

 - [littlefs-disk-img-viewer] - A memory-efficient web application for viewing littlefs disk images in your web browser.